HSSBoston/earth-wind-and-flare/kp-music/readme.md

 Our algorithm can use any scale.
 Different scales can give different feels and vibes to the music of solar wind.
 For example, C major makes it sound happy, C blues scale makes it jazzy, and C minor makes it feel sad.

 Our algorithm can also map each Kp value to a chord.
-It follows the above mapping policy and replaces each note with a triad chord whose root is the note.
+It follows the above mapping rule and replaces each note with a triad chord whose root is that note.
 For example, Kp=1- is mapped to a triad of [C4,E4,G4].
 Kp=1 and Kp=1+ are mapped to [D4,F4,A4] and [E4,G4,B4].
 Chords can give depth to the music of solar wind.

-We use 3 out of 4 properties of sound, pitch, duration and intensity, in our algorithm.
+We use 3 out of 4 properties of sound (pitch, duration and intensity) in our algorithm.
 We are planning to use the remaining property, timbre, to make the music of solar wind more musical.
-Another plan is to use the properties of music, such as rhythm, in our algorithm.
+Another plan is to use a few properties of music, such as rhythm, in our algorithm.